Testing for Weak security question/answer (OTG-AUTHN-008)

-Generate the security questions, e.g. by creating a new account, going through the forgotten password functionality, or whatever the process is for that particular system.
-Try to generate as many questions as possible to get a good idea of the type of security questions that are answered.
+Try to obtain a list of security questions by creating a new account or by following the “I don’t remember my password”-process.
+Try to generate as many questions as possible to get a good idea of the type of security questions that are asked.
 If any of the security questions fall in the categories described above, they are vulnerable to being attacked (guessed, brute-forced, available on social media, etc.).
-If within scope of the testing engagement, the vulnerability could be exploited by the tester as further proof.

 Testing for weak self-generated questions:

-Generate the security questions, e.g. by creating a new account, going through the forgotten password functionality, or whatever the process is for that particular system.
+Try to create security questions by creating a new account or by configuring your existing account’s password recovery properties.
 If the system allows the user to generate their own security questions, it is vulnerable to having insecure questions created.
-If the system uses the self-generated security questions during the forgotten password functionality and if usernames can be enumerated (see Testing for Account Enumeration and Guessable User Account (OTG-IDENT-004)), then it should be easy for the tester to enumerate a number of users' self-generated questions.
-It should be expected to find several weak self-generated passwords using this method.
+If the system uses the self-generated security questions during the forgotten password functionality and if usernames can be enumerated (see Testing for Account Enumeration and Guessable User Account (OTG-IDENT-004)), then it should be easy for the tester to enumerate a number of self-generated questions.
+It should be expected to find several weak self-generated questions using this method.

 Testing for brute-forcible answers:

-Use the methods described in Testing for Weak lock out mechanism (OWASP-AT-004) to determine whether a number of incorrectly supplied security answers generates an appropriate lock out mechanism.
+Use the methods described in Testing for Weak lock out mechanism (OTG-AUTHN-003) to determine if a number of incorrectly supplied security answers trigger a lockout mechanism.

-The first thing to take into consideration when trying to exploit security questions is how many questions need to be answered?
-The majority of applications only need the user to answer a single question, but some critical applications require the user to answer correctly to two or even more questions.
+The first thing to take into consideration when trying to exploit security questions is the number of questions that need to be answered.
+The majority of applications only need the user to answer a single question, whereas some critical applications may require the user to answer two or even more questions.

 The next step is to assess the strength of the security questions.
 Could the answers be obtained by a simple Google search or with social engineering attack?
 As a penetration tester, here is a step-by-step walk-through of exploiting a security question scheme:

-- a “public” answer; for example, something Google would find with a simple query
+- A “public” answer; for example, something that could be find with a simple search-engine query.

-- few possible answers, such as “what make was your first car”.
-These questions would present the attacker with a short-list of answers to guess at, and based on statistics the attacker could rank answers from most to least likely
+- Few possible answers, such as “what model was your first car”.
+These questions would present the attacker with a short list of possible answers, and based on statistics the attacker could rank answers from most to least likely.

 - Does the password reset allow unlimited attempts?

-- Pick the appropriate question based on analysis from above point, and do research to determine the most likely answers
+- Pick the appropriate question based on analysis from the above points, and do research to determine the most likely answers.